 This report is designed to present the status of different components in the stock market.
 Using this report you can see which component is on the move, which is reversing, strong etc. We also see timing signals with overbought and oversold conditions.
-It is always recommended to use Option Samurai’s scanner to drill down and find the best trades for more specific stocks.
+It's always recommended to use Option Samurai’s scanner to drill down and find the best trades for more specific stocks.

 The report is built upon distance from moving average.
 Our research shows significant edge when using it, as the MA shows trend, but the distance is mean reverting.